Warren Buffett denies that Berkshire Hathaway 'too big to fail'

-OMAHA, Neb.
-(Reuters) - Warren Buffett on Saturday rejected the idea that Berkshire Hathaway Inc, a sprawling conglomerate he has built over 50 years, has grown so big that it is now too big to fail and requires tighter regulatory oversight.
+OMAHA, Neb., May 2 (Reuters) - Warren Buffett on Saturday rejected the idea that Berkshire Hathaway Inc, a sprawling conglomerate he has built over 50 years, has grown so big that it is now too big to fail and requires tighter regulatory oversight.

 “There is no reason, in logic or in terms of what we’ve heard, to think that Berkshire would be designated as a SIFI,” Buffett said at Berkshire’s annual meeting, using the acronym for systemically important financial institution.
 “I do not think Berkshire comes within miles of qualifying as a SIFI.”